Hamzeh-Alsheikho/AlgoDobbeltLenketListe/README.md

 * Oppgave 6:
+public boolean fjern(T verdi).
+First code was full of mistakes, then we tried to imporove the code.
+But it failed test 6n( removing a node from the middle of the list.)
+We used debug and found the a few problems.
+When recoding node.forrige.nexte, got Nullpointexception.
+The code was made clean and visible.
+The code had to consider for 4 cases.
+1).
+When a node is remove value and numbers in the list was none.
+2).
+When a node remove from head in the list.
+3).
+When a node remove from tail in the list.
+4).
+When a node remove from the middle of the list.
+For boolean methods return false and true.
+For public T fjern, return value that would be removed.

 * Oppgave 7:
 Vi defener hode og hale og så løber vi gjennom hele arrayet med while lokke